 Tools to automate every aspect of DevOps

 The implementation of DevOps automation heavily depends on tools to cover every area of the systems development lifecycle.
 Luckily, there are several tools out there — commercial and open-source — that help automate every phase of DevOps.
-Below, is a non-exhaustive list of the most popular DevOps tools; to name a few:
+Below, is a non-exhaustive list of the most popular DevOps tools or services; to name a few:

 Team collaboration and feedback:

 - Apache JMeter

 - Docker (with docker run and compose)

 - AWS CloudFormation